AlanLuu/lox-go/README.md

         - `range.all(callback)`, which returns `true` if the callback function returns `true` for all generated integers in the range and `false` otherwise
         - `range.any(callback)` which returns `true` if the callback function returns `true` for any generated integer in the range and `false` otherwise
         - `range.contains(num)`, which returns `true` if `num` is in the range based on the start, stop, and step values and `false` otherwise
+        - `range.filter(callback)`, which returns a list containing only the generated integers from the range where the callback function returns a truthy value for them
         - `range.forEach(callback)`, which executes the callback function for each generated integer in the range
         - `range.index(num)`, which returns the index value of `num` in the range or `-1` if `num` is not in the range
+        - `range.map(callback)`, which returns a list with the results of calling a callback function on each generated integer from the range
+        - `range.reduce(callback, [initialValue])`, which applies a reducer callback function on every generated integer from the range from start to stop based on the step value and returns a single value
         - `range.start`, which is the range object's start value as an integer
         - `range.step`, which is the range object's step value as an integer
         - `range.stop`, which is the range object's stop value as an integer